otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## Preliminaries

-All parties involved (Bob and Server) already have their long-term keys created.
+Both parties involved (Bob and Server) already have their long-term keys created.
 This long-term key pair is a Ed448 key pair.

 Parties involved in an OTRv4 conversation have public shared prekeys (`ED448-SHARED-PREKEY`) which are signed as part of the user profile signing process and expired when the user profile expires.

 They also have a set of one-time prekey messages, which are each used in a single non-interactive DAKE run.
-They are named as so because they are essentially protocol messages which a party publishes to the server prior to the other party beginning the protocol run.
+They are named as so because they are essentially protocol messages which a party publishes to the server prior to the other party been able to send non-interactive messages.

-// TODO: can the user profile be published to the server too?

 Parties must generate an user profile and publish it.
 A user profile contains the Ed448 long term public key, a shared prekey for offline conversations,